-Pennsylvania’s State System of Higher Education was established by statute on July 1, 1983, although the
+Pennsylvania’s State System of Higher Education was established on July 1, 1983, although the

 The universities combine to enroll the largest number of Pennsylvania residents among all four-year colleges and universities in the Commonwealth.
-With nearly 100,000 degree-seeking students and thousands more enrolled in certificate and other career-development programs, the State System is a vital contributor to the Pennsylvania economy.
+With more than 93,000 degree-seeking students and thousands more enrolled in certificate and other career-development programs, the State System is a vital contributor to the Pennsylvania economy.
 Collectively, the State System universities offer

 more than 2,300 degree and certificate programs in more than 530 academic areas.
 The universities have nearly 800,000 living alumni, the vast majority of whom reside in Pennsylvania.